anish-lakkapragada/SeaLion/README.md

 SeaLion is designed to teach today's aspiring ml-engineers the popular machine learning concepts of today in a way that gives both intuition and ways of application.
-We do this through concise algorithms that do the job in the least jargon possible and examples to guide you through every step of the way.
+We do this through concise algorithms that do the job z in the least jargon possible and examples to guide you through every step of the way.